Caramel Pumpkin Cobbler with Pecans

 Post may contain affiliate links.
 Read my disclosure policy.

-Instead, all you need to do is make a simple pumpkin batter with a few pantry staples, top it with brown sugar and nuts, and then add the secret ingredient: hot water.
-You read that right!
+• Not-so-secret ingredient: There’s one big key to success here, and it’s the cheapest ingredient you can get your hands on – hot water.
 During the baking process, the hot water will make its way to the bottom of the baking dish, along with the brown sugar and a small amount of the batter, to create a scrumptious hot caramel sauce with no extra work.
-Served with ice cream, this warm, soft pumpkin cobbler with crunchy pecans and caramel sauce is a true fall favorite.

 The only ingredients you need here are things that are probably already in your kitchen – perfect, right?
-Here’s the simple, wholesome list of ingredients for pumpkin cobbler with pecans and caramel.
+Scroll down to the recipe card for full ingredient list and exact amounts!

 • Flour: Plain, all-purpose flour is what you need here.
 Avoid self-rising flour, or the cake will not rise correctly.